nmilford/rpm-ruby/README.md

 rpm-ruby
 ========

-An RPM spec file build and install Ruby 2.0 on RHEL.
+An RPM spec file to build and install Ruby 2.0 on RHEL.

 To build: